Australasian Barbecue Alliance Rules 2021

 - Ensure appropriate measures are taken to keep preparation or cooking areas clean and clear of flies, insects or other pests.

-NOTE: Poor food safety practices may result in the ABA Head Judge excluding the team from competing, excluding a particular meat or food from being handed in or warnings given as required and at the sole discretion of the ABA Head Judge, in consultation with the Event Promoter.
+NOTE: Even though food safety on site is the sole responsibility of the Promoter, poor food safety practices may result in the ABA Head Judge excluding the team from competing, excluding a particular meat or food from being handed in or warnings given as required and at the sole discretion of the ABA Head Judge, in consultation with the Event Promoter.

 The ABA promotes good sportsmanship, a family friendly environment and a safe competition environment.

-- Teams in breach of Rules for deliberately cheating, showing poor sportsmanship, bullying or intimidating other teams on or off the competition grounds may face suspension or permanent bans, loss of Leaderboard Points as determined by the ABA on a case by case basis.
+- Teams in breach of Rules for deliberately cheating, showing poor sportsmanship, bringing the ABA into disrepute, bullying or intimidating other teams on or off the competition grounds may face suspension or permanent bans, loss of Leaderboard Points as determined by the ABA on a case by case basis.

 Teams & Judges Declaration